TRYSTAN FINDS HIS TRUE VOICE

 - Brought up in Clunderwen in Pembrokeshire, Trystan’s interest in singing was nurtured by his grandmother.
 By five years of age, he was competing in Eisteddfodau as a soloist and alongside his brothers and sister in a vocal ensemble known as ‘Y Teulu Griffiths’ / The Griffiths’ Family.
 At school he balanced a flair for rugby with his passion for singing, joining both the local rugby team and Welsh Male Voice Choir, Ar Ôl Tri, where his father continues to be a member.

 - Trystan’s path to a singing career has not been straightforward.
 After school, he split his time between playing rugby for Whitland RFC, Clwb Rygbi Crymych RFC and working as a garage door fitter at home in Pembrokeshire.
-But music soon won out and he studied at the Royal Academy of Music in London before returning to Wales to attend the Royal Welsh College of Music and Drama in Cardiff.
+But music soon won out and he studied at the Royal Academy of Music in London before returning to Wales to study on the Royal Welsh College of Music and Drama's Opera Course in Cardiff.
 Trystan then completing his training at the National Opera Studio in London.

 - This signing with Decca does not come out of the blue.
 Trystan was named the ‘Voice of Wales’ by Decca Records in 2012 following a search of over 600 singers in a series televised by S4C.